guptakaran11/grasskode-website/content/post/travel/no-mames/american-rhapsody.md

   <em>Stony Hill Vineyard</em>
 </div>

+> A special mention to the yellow dress that served Parul so well.
+May it rest in peace, wherever it is :yellow_heart:

 Back in San Francisco, we spent time at home with Nishant and Aditi, exploring the nearby Fisherman's Warf and the Pier, and caught up with friends from our erstwhile offices (which were headquartered in SF).

 <div class="postimg">